CentOSDebianLinuxTutorialsUbuntu

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo‘ to the commands to get root privileges.

-Let’s Encrypt SSL certificates will get expired after 90 days of installation and you must renew them before it gets expired.
+Let’s Encrypt SSL certificates will expire after 90 days of installation and you must renew them before it gets expire.
 If you have installed certificates using certbot then it must have already created a cronjob to auto-renew certificates.
 For custom installation, you can create a similar cronjob too.
-Let’s learn how certbot’s auto-renew job works.
+Let’s learn how Certbot’s auto-renew job works.

 Prerequisites